pimoGit/hp-discord-replica/README.md

-This is a code reference for teachers in Boolean.careesr, as a LC and EX for the students, not usign flex-grid but float.
+This is a code reference for teachers in Boolean.careesr, as a LC and EX for the students, not using flex-grid but float.